|

 Rent a Wave Runner

-For a more private adventure, you can rent a wave runner from Holiday Shores Watersports and explore the Upper Dells on your own or with one of their guides.
 We’ve done the guided wave runner tour, and had a blast, despite falling into the river.
-We can definitely attest to the reliability of their life vests and calm expertise of their guides, who had to talk us through turning the wave runner right side up again and crawling back on board.
+We can therefore from first-hand experience attest to the reliability of their life vests and the calm expertise of their guides, who had to talk us through turning the wave runner right side up again and crawling back on board.
 This is a great option if you want to see a lot in a short amount of time.
 Note that you might get wet!

 Rent a Kayak or Canoe